twallema/DENV-serotype-imputation/data/README.md

 ### Climate

-+ `temperature_normals.csv`: Average minimum, median and maximum temperature per CD_MUN and month of year.
-Based on daily minimum, median and maximum temperatures from 2010 until 2026.
-Raw file obtained from Elvira D'Bastiani.
++ `climate_normals_rgi.csv`: Average minimum, median and maximum temperature, rainfall and humidity per CD_RGI and month of year.
+Based on daily data from 2010 until 2026, obtained by Elvira D'Bastiani.

 ### Human footprint